go-lover/go-wolfy/README.md

 ## Usage Example

-Here is a complete example of how to import the library, create a client, and use some of its key features.
+Here is a complete example of how to import the library, create a client, and download someone's skin from the username.

 ```go
 package main